apache/nuttx/configs/sama5d4-ek/README.txt

    endpoint support in the EHCI driver is untested (but works in similar EHCI drivers).

-2) HSCMI TX DMA support is currently commented out.
-There were problems at one time (on the SAMA5D3) and the temporary workaround was simply to disable TX DMA.
-There have been several fixes to both HSMCI and DMA support since then and TX DMA is very likely okay now.
-But this needs to be verified by re-enabled HSMCI TX DMA.

-   Also, CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers.
+2) HSCMI.
+CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers because of some issues that I saw during testing.
 The is very low priority to me but might be important to you if you are need very high performance SD card accesses.

 3) There is a kludge in place in the Ethernet code to work around a problem that I see.
 The problem that I see is as follows: